dandavison/graphql-java-page/documentation/data-fetching.md

 The `Query.products` field has a data fetcher, as does each field in the type ``Product``.

-The data fetcher on the ``Query.products`` field is likely to be a more complex data fetcher, containing code that goes to a database say to get a list of ``Product`` objects.
-It takes an optional ``match`` argument and hence can filter these product results if the client specified it.
+The data fetcher on the ``Query.products`` field is likely to be a more complex data fetcher, containing code that goes to a database to get a list of ``Product`` objects.
+It takes an optional ``match`` argument and hence can filter these product results.

-It might look like the following :
+It might look like the following:

 ```java
 DataFetcher productsDataFetcher = new DataFetcher<List<ProductDTO>>() {